Audit Committee Charter

 On behalf of the Board, the Audit Committee shall, among its duties and responsibilities:

-3. Review major changes to the Company’s auditing and accounting principles and practices as suggested by the independent auditor, internal auditors or management, significant issues and judgments regarding accounting and auditing principles and practices, and the effect of regulatory and accounting initiatives on the Company’s financial statements.
+3. Review major changes to the Company’s auditing and accounting principles and practices as suggested by the independent auditor, internal auditors or management, significant issues and judgments (including the quality of those judgments) regarding accounting and auditing principles and practices, and the effect of regulatory and accounting initiatives on the Company’s financial statements.

 4. Meet separately, periodically, with management, with internal auditors (or other personnel responsible for the internal audit function) and with the Company’s independent auditors.